surma/surma.dev/content/things/portrait-mode.md

 ## Bonus content: Tilt-Shift lenses

 Throughout this entire article, we have assumed that the lens plane and the sensor plane are parallel to each other.
-Having those two planes _not_ be parallel used to be a much more common, especially with field cameras.
+Having those two planes _not_ be parallel used to be a much more common ability, especially with field cameras.
 Most modern cameras can’t tilt their lenses as it introduces a lot of mechanical and optical complexity.
-Some lenses, however, are specifically engineered to have this ability, though, and are aptly named “tilt-shift lenses” as you can tilt and shift the lens.
+Some lenses, however, are specifically engineered to have this ability, and are aptly named “tilt-shift lenses” as you can tilt and shift the lens.
 This ability is useful as it allows you to remove perspective distortion and move the vanishing point around _before_ taking the image — an operation that would require you throw away precious pixels in post-processing.

 <section class="carousel">
   <figure>